 The Resident agrees to comply with all State, University, and the Department of Housing & Residential Life rules and regulations as stated in this publication.
 Contracts are not transferable from one academic year to another and rooms may not be sublet.

-Residents unable to meet the payment deadlines must vacate their rooms within forty-eight (48) hours of notification by the Director of Housing & Residential Life or his/her designee.
+Residents unable to meet the payment deadlines must vacate their rooms within forty-eight (48) hours of notification by the Director of Housing & Residential Life or their designee.
 If in default of payment, the Resident is liable for all legal costs and collection fees which accrue in obtaining payment.
-Failure of the Resident to satisfy the financial obligations stipulated under this Contract will result in the denial of further meals, a hold of official records, and/or eviction from the residence halls.
+Failure of the Resident to satisfy the financial obligations stipulated under this Contract will result in the denial of further meals, a hold of official records and/or eviction from the residence halls.

 A $150 prepayment fee ($100 of which is non-refundable; see Cancellation Dates above for more information) must accompany every Residence Hall Contract.
 This prepayment fee will be applied to the Resident’s first semester payment.